Gingerbread Cake with Vanilla Bean Frosting

 - Using a countertop mixer, cream together butter and sugar until light and fluffy (~3-4 minutes on medium speed).

 - Add eggs, one at a time, mixing until just combined.
-(Tip: Scrape down sides of the mixing bowl with spatula afterward.)
+(Tip: Scrape down the sides of the mixing bowl with spatula afterward.)

 - Add dry ingredients; mix on low speed until just combined.